ourworldventures/ourworld_books_OLD/content/ourbackbone/ourbackbone_intro_tnz.md

 - is reliable and high performance
 - is cost effective
 - is local and sovereign (no need to travel thousands of km with your digital life)
-- cannot loose your data, your personal data is yours
+- cannot lose your data, your personal data is yours
 - allows you to be you, you are not manipulated
 - allows you to find any information, service and product for free
 - allows you to participate in e-commerce in a safe way